SLCPython/coalio/README.md

 1. `cd` to your repo and install dependencies: `pip install -r requirements/base.txt`

+### Create a Dev DB

+1. This part’s easy: `./manage.py syncdb --migrate` enter a local admin username (email) and password if prompted.

 ### Let ‘er rip!

 1. In the repo, run `./manage.py runserver`